docusign/code-examples-bash/README.md

 For more information about the scopes used for obtaining authorization to use the ID Evidence API, see [Required scopes](https://developers.docusign.com/docs/esign-rest-api/esign101/auth#required-scopes).

-For a list of code examples that use ID Evidence, see the [How-to guides overview](https://developers.docusign.com/docs/idevidence-api/how-to/) on the DocuSign Developer Center.
+For a list of code examples that use the ID Evidence API, see the [How-to guides overview](https://developers.docusign.com/docs/idevidence-api/how-to/) on the DocuSign Developer Center.

 ## Monitor API